Campaign win: new planning rules protect Scotland’s ancient woods and trees

 Scotland is home to unique and irreplaceable ancient woods and trees.
 Havens for wildlife like red squirrel and pine marten, they also store vast amounts of carbon - disproportionately more so than other woods.
 They are natural bastions in the face of the climate and nature emergencies.
 But they face constant threat.

-Current planning policy leaves these valuable habitats vulnerable to damage and destruction from inappropriate development.
-Existing guidance is simply too weak to deter developers from damaging these irreplaceable habitats.
-Too often proposals are approved despite their impact on these precious places.
+Until now planning policy has left these valuable habitats vulnerable to damage and destruction from inappropriate development.
+Guidance was simply too weak to deter developers from damaging these irreplaceable habitats.
+Too often proposals were approved despite their impact on these precious places.

-Scottish Government must follow through and strengthen planning rules to improve protection for ancient woodland and veteran trees.
-We must preserve what we have before it’s too late.
+After thousands of you spoke up for trees, Scottish Government has finally strengthened planning rules to improve protection for ancient woodland and veteran trees.

 Scotland’s National Planning Framework (NPF4) and Scottish Planning Policy guide where and how development happens.
-Recently Scottish Government published a new draft NPF with proposed changes that can help prevent development damage to ancient woods and veteran trees.
+Scottish Government has published a new NPF with changes that will help prevent development damage to ancient woods and veteran trees.
 This is amazing news and thanks to the thousands of people who joined our campaign.
 Thank you if you were among them.